What You’ll Learn 🧩

 Example II: unit testing

-One of the important stages of plugin development is testing.
-Luckily, C++ Plugin allows you to run automated unit tests, which will shorten your testing time.
-Unit testing is a software testing method that tests your plugin by running predefined test cases and checking if the result is correct.
+One of the most important stages of plugin development is testing.
+Fortunately, the C++ Plugin framework allows you to run automated unit tests, significantly reducing the time required for validation.
+Unit testing is a software testing method that verifies your plugin’s behavior by running predefined test cases and checking whether the outputs are correct.

-We will create two simple unit tests, to test our method checkCrossedEdgeCriteria(...)
+We will create two simple unit tests to verify the checkCrossedEdgeCriteria(...)

-.
-If the returned value is the same as the one set, the unit test will output "PASSED".
+method.
+If the returned value matches the expected result, the unit test will output "PASSED".

 1TEST_F(proTutorial_LatchMath_vectorItemTest, CheckCriteriaLimitRisingEdge)